-- Age 16-21. - Attending school as defined by State law, excluding enrollment in YouthBuild, Job Corps and Adult Basic Education Title II programs. - Legal to Work in the United States - Low Income (see below for additional detail and definition). - Have at least one Qualifying Employment Characteristic (see below for additional detail and definition). - Sex assigned male at birth and aged 18 and older must be registered for Selective Service (see below for additional detail and definition). - Able to complete WIOA Youth documentation.
+- Age 16-21. - Attending school as defined by State law, excluding enrollment in YouthBuild, Job Corps and Adult Basic Education Title II programs. - Low Income (see below for additional detail and definition). - Have at least one Qualifying Employment Characteristic (see below for additional detail and definition). - Sex assigned male at birth and aged 18 and older must be registered for Selective Service (see below for additional detail and definition). - Able to complete WIOA Youth documentation.